 (I included the soup in the show literally as a last minute decision, so I didn't get a chance to get you exact measurements, but it's super easy, and if you taste your soup and adjust seasoning while cooking, you really can't go wrong!)

-How to Make Pork Stock and Gaeng Jeud Woon Sen
+How to Make Pork Stock

 Here are all the steps to make this recipe.
 If this is your first time, I highly recommend watching the video tutorial to ensure success!
+In the video I also share a quick soup recipe that you can make using your freshly made pork stock 🙂

-- Wash bones in cold water and add to a large stock pot.
-Cover the bones with cold water and bring to a simmer.
-Let simmer for 1 hour, then skim off all the scum that has floated to the top.
+- Cover the bones with cold water and bring to a simmer over high heat.
+Reduce heat to medium to medium low and maintain a simmer for 1 hour, then skim off all the scum that has floated to the top.

 - Yield: Makes 6-8 cups